Cybersecurity Training Videos: 10 Best Examples for Staying Secure in a Digital World

 The common perception that most people have of cybersecurity is the Hollywood image of a mysterious hooded hacker typing furiously in the darkness to hack banks and big corporations.

-But the truth is that threats come in all shapes and sizes.
+But the truth is that threats come in all shapes and sizes, exploiting vulnerabilities most never think of.

-Phishing is a form of what’s called “social hacking.”
+Phishing attacks are a form of what’s called “social hacking.

-A common trick is where attackers use convincing emails informing you of winning a lottery, warning you of a needed software update, or providing a link to reset your password.
+A common trick is where attackers use convincing emails informing you of winning a lottery or prize, warning you of a needed software update, or providing a link to reset your password.

 This way, an unsuspecting employee will be tempted to respond, or even think they’re doing the right thing by keeping their software up to date and/or their passwords safe.